Hong Kong’s soul on canvas through the eyes of a globetrotter

 Located at the junction of Waterloo Road and Reclamation Street, the theatre is classified as Grade II Historic Building.
-Built in late 1920s, it is the only remaining pre-World War II theatre in Kowloon.
+Built in the late 1920s, it is the only remaining pre-World War II theatre in Kowloon.
 Over the years, several movies had been showcased here and recently, it was converted into a venue for Cantonese Opera.

 After exploring the cultural heritage of Hong Kong, you can take a break and get acquainted with its cuisine and delicacies.
 The city can rightly be considered a world food fair.
 Here you can enjoy traditional street food or indulge in a sumptuous dinner at one of the restaurants.
 My attention was drawn to milk tea and egg tarts that are quite popular in Hong Kong.
 The combo is not only popular among the locals but the tourists as well.

 The area contains a large number of old and residential buildings that have received some degree of significance as architectural monuments.
 The noisy street markets, getting accustomed to local traditions and the vibrancy of the place is what stands out for me.

 Hong Kong has a separate market allocated for fishes and aquarium supplies.
 To be honest, I’ve never seen anything like this anywhere else in the world.
 The whole street is full of plastic bags and hundreds of small fishes watch you as you walk through the golden fish market.
 The natural bright colour of the fishes caught my attention.

 Yuen Po Street Bird Garden or simply the Bird Garden was established at the end of the last century.
 The place is all about culture and traditions.
 The trees here create nice shadows where both humans and birds can hide from the sun.
 Apart from the birds, the garden serves as home to occasionally singing grasshoppers, crickets and cicadas.